Latest News

 US-Iran talks of peace falter as US dollar gains strength

-Gold prices fell 'on Monday due to a'stronger dollar, and renewed inflation concerns that clouded future interest rate cuts following the collapse of the U.S. - Iran peace talks over the weekend.
+Gold prices fell on Monday due to a'stronger dollar' and renewed inflation concerns, which clouded future interest rate cuts following the collapse of the U.S. - Iran peace talks over the weekend.

 It's a headline-driven market.
-"All eyes are on crude?oil, because crude oil will direct inflation and Federal Reserve policy," said Phillip Streible.
+"All eyes are on crude oil price because crude oil will direct inflation, and that will direct Federal Reserve policy," said Phillip Streible.
+Chief market strategist at Blue Line Futures.

-According to CME's FedWatch Tool (formerly 40%), the market now expects a U.S. interest rate cut by year-end.
+According to CME's FedWatch Tool?, the markets now expect a rate cut in the U.S. by year-end.
 This is down from 40% one month ago.

-Paul Wong of Sprott Asset Management said that uncertainty over the future supply of oil is likely to lead to a strong demand for silver, resulting from accelerated investment into solar photovoltaics.
+In a recent note, Paul Wong, market strategist for Sprott Asset Management said that uncertainty over the future of oil supply will likely drive a'strong structural demand' for silver, through increased investment in solar photovoltaics.

 (source: Reuters)